-6. Council Debt Position (as of 30th September 2022)
+6. Council Debt Position (as of 30 November 2022)

 - 6.1 Appendices A and B show the current debt position within each service area, and the amount that has been written off in the current financial year 2022/23. - 6.2 For Council Tax and Non-Domestic rates there is a net collectable debt at the beginning of the year.
-Although this can change depending on changes to liability or property being removed or introduced to the lists, it tends to be reasonably consistent throughout each financial year.
-Other service areas may see greater fluctuations as new debts are created during the financial year. - 6.3 The debt position for Council Tax on 30th September 2022 is £60.6million.
-This is a slight increase from the previous financial year on 30th September 2021 of £58.2million.
-Whilst there is an increase in the debt due, this is in the main due to the increased debt that has been billed in this financial year, with the yearly debt charged raising by £6.8million, from £106.8million to £113.6million.
-This is due to both the increased number of properties subject to a Council Tax charge, but also, the yearly percentage increase in the charge due.

-- 6.4 The debt position for Business Rates on 30th September 2022 is £18.1million.
-This is a slight increase from the previous financial year on 30th September 2021 of £16.7million.
-The collection in this year however compares favourably, with the reason for the increased debt being due to the change in legislation, which has seen the retail discount for businesses reduce to 50% meaning that an additional £7.4million is due to be collected in this year.
-Businesses in this category received 100% relief for three months followed by a 66% reduction for nine months in the previous financial year. - 6.5 The remainder of the debts included within this report are usually monitored on a four monthly basis, and therefore there is no direct comparable data from the previous financial year at the six-month stage of this report.
-The total of the additional debts included within this report is £18.4million.
+Although this can change depending on changes to liability or property being removed or introduced to the lists, the value tends to be reasonably consistent each year.
+Other service areas may see greater fluctuations as new debts are created at ore ad hoc times during the financial year. - 6.3 The Council's debt position across all services on 30 November 2022 was £70.6million in comparison to the position on 30 November 2021 of £68.0million.
+This shows an increase of £2.6million, circa 3.7% for the same period in the last financial year. - 6.4 Council Tax has an additional £2million of debt outstanding in comparison to the previous financial year, this however in the main is due to the increase in the tax base, which has resulted in a higher sum being due from residents in this financial year, compared to 2021/22.
+With the collection percentage in an advanced position in comparison to the previous financial year, there is currently no cause for concern from this area. - 6.5 Business Rates have a decreased debt position of £1.8million in comparison to the same period in the previous financial year.
+Whilst collection is better than it has ever been for this stage in the year, changes in legislation and business support are also contributing factors.
+The retail discount for businesses has reduced to 50% in 2022/23 which has resulted in an additional £6.7million due to be collected in this year.
+Businesses in this category received 100% relief for three months followed by a 66% reduction for nine months in the previous financial year.